-The Long Beach City Auditor receives authority from the 1907 City Charter which established the Office and defines the City Auditor’s responsibilities.
+The Long Beach City Auditor receives authority from the 1907 City Charter amended in 2018 which defines the City Auditor’s responsibilities and establishes the Office.

 Qualification and Term of Office